7bitcoder/SharpsenBox/README.md

 }
 ```

-System  uses also two files that muse be edited manually
+System  uses also one file that muse be edited manually
 * AppInfo.json - Contains main information about game such as current version, link to fileList, and patch files.
 Update current version of game and add link to new patch file in Versioning section
 ```javascript
 {